haz-mcr99/Markdown/README.md

 # BigHaz - Cars Passion

 Only the  most *popular* car brands in each country are listed.
-The data is based on a survey conducted by **me** and a couple of friends, whom were intrested in this.
+The data is based on a survey conducted by **me**.

 ## Fancy Cars Collection